 Franke believes in having a sink for every style home.
-For this reason they incorporate colour and texture into their line of sinks.
-Aside from stainless steel, Franke produces sinks made of Fragranite.
+For this reason they incorporate color and texture into their line of sinks.
+Aside from stainless steel, Franke produces sinks made of Granite in various colours.

-No, Franke sinks are available in the finest stainless steel and fragranite.
-These materials are all non-porous.
+No, Franke sinks are available in the finest stainless steel and granite.
+These materials are both non-porous.

-A topmount sink has a lip that folds over the countertop and is therefore resting on top of the countertop cutout.
+An inset sink has a lip that folds over the countertop and is therefore resting on top of the countertop cutout.
 Fasteners securely mount an undermount sink underneath the countertop so that a polished edge of granite, marble, etc. is exposed above the sink.
-An undermount sink cutout requires more polishing and installation labor than a topmount sink cutout and is therefore a more expensive option.
+An undermount sink cutout requires more polishing and installation labour than an inset sink cutout and is therefore a more expensive option.

 Bowl configuration really is a personal preference.
 If you tend to use a lot of large platters, roasters or pots, a combination bowl sink might be a good choice.
 An equal sized double bowl is a good wash and rinse model.